CVE-2025-40547

 CVE-2025-40547 is a critical-severity Improper Encoding or Escaping of Output (CWE-116) vulnerability in Solarwinds Serv-U. Its CVSS base score is 9.1 (Critical).

-Operationally, exploitation aligns with the MITRE ATT&CK technique Exploitation of Remote Services (T1210); ranked at the 23.6th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog.
+Operationally, exploitation aligns with the MITRE ATT&CK technique Content Injection (T1659); ranked in the top 45% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog.

 A logic error vulnerability exists in Serv-U which when abused could give a malicious actor with access to admin privileges the ability to execute code.
 This issue requires administrative privileges to abuse.
 On Windows deployments, the risk is scored as…